 \section{Preliminaries}

-The quantum collision model, also known as the repeated interaction model, provides a fundamental framework for simulating the dynamics of an open quantum system.
-In its simplest form, this model describes a probe system undergoing a sequence of identical interactions with individual, freshly prepared reservoir units.
-This repetitive process drives the probe system towards a steady state over a finite period~\cite{turkpence_tailoring_2019, roman-ancheyta_spectral_2019}.
+The quantum collision model, often referred to as a repeated--interaction framework, provides a versatile description of open quantum system dynamics in terms of sequential system--ancilla couplings.
+In this approach, a probe system interacts, one at a time, with a sequence of individually prepared ancillary units, each of which is traced out after a short interaction interval.
+The accumulation of these discrete interactions generates an effective dissipative evolution for the probe and can drive it toward an asymptotic fixed point over a finite number of interaction steps~\cite{turkpence_tailoring_2019, roman-ancheyta_spectral_2019}.

-The dynamics of a single collision step can be precisely characterized by a quantum dynamical map, which is inherently completely positive and trace-preserving (CPTP).
+The dynamics of a single collision step can be precisely characterized by a quantum dynamical map, which is inherently completely positive and trace preserving (CPTP).
 This map, denoted here as $\Lambda$, transforms the system's state according to the following expression:

 Here, $\rho_{S}$ represents the quantum state of the system of interest, and $\rho_{\mathcal{R}}$ is the initial state of a reservoir unit, which is typically prepared in a thermal or pure state. $U_{S\mathcal{R}}$ is the unitary operator describing the brief interaction between the system and the reservoir unit.
 The trace operation, $\text{Tr}_{\mathcal{R}}$, effectively averages over the degrees of freedom of the reservoir, yielding the updated state of the system.